What Kind of Degree Do I Need to Become a Rehabilitation Counselor?

-Looking deeper into the educational requirements for this career field, you might be wondering what type of degree you should work towards at each level.
-At the very beginning, a bachelor's program can help shape your future in the field of rehabilitation counseling, but a Master's in Rehabilitation Counseling will likely be a requirement if you are considering a clinical counseling career.
+To begin, an accredited bachelor's program can help shape your future in the field of rehabilitation counseling and case management, but a master's in rehabilitation counseling will likely be a requirement if you are considering a clinical counseling career.

 Consider a Featured Online Counseling Program